Charles Bradley (preacher): Early life

 Bradley belonged to the evangelical school of the Church of England.
-He was born at Halstead, Essex, in February 1789.
+He was born in Halstead, Essex, on 22 February 1789.
 His parents, Thomas and Ann Bradley, were both of Yorkshire origin, but settled in Wallingford, where their son Charles, the elder of two sons, passed the greater part of the first twenty-five years of his life.
-He married, in 1810, Catherine Shepherd of Yattenden, took pupils and edited several school books, one or two of which are still in use.
+He married, in 1809, Catherine Shepherd of Yattenden, took pupils and edited several school books, one or two of which are still in use.
 He was, for a time after his marriage, a member of St Edmund Hall, Oxford, but was ordained on reaching the age of 23, without proceeding to a degree, and in 1812 became curate of High Wycombe.
 Here for many years he combined the work of a private tutor with the sole charge of a large parish.
 Among his pupils were the late Mr. William Smith O'Brien, the leader for a short time of the so-called national party in Ireland; Mr. Bonamy Price, professor of political economy in the university of Oxford; and Archdeacon Jacob, well known for more than half a century in the diocese and city of Winchester.
 His powers as a preacher soon attracted attention.
 He formed the acquaintance of William Wilberforce, Thomas Scott, the commentator, Daniel Wilson, and others; and a volume of sermons, published in 1818 with a singularly felicitous dedication to Lord Liverpool, followed by a second edition in 1820, had a wide circulation.
 The sixth edition was published in 1824, the eleventh in 1854.